5 Mountain Destinations to Visit in Northern Vietnam (with Infographics)

 - Accommodations in Sapa

 Although the town is packed with lots of hotels and resorts, many love Topas Ecolodge which is located 45 minutes from the town.
 This resort is widely considered the best eco-friendly property in Vietnam.
-Hotel de la Coupole MGallery and Silk Path Grand Sapa Resort & Spa are right in the heart of the town, easy to transfer, and convenient to explore the town.
+Hotel de la Coupole MGallery and Silk Path Grand Sapa Resort & Spa sit right in the heart of the town, which are more accessible and convenient for eateries and drinks.
 Ville De Mont Mountain Resort, awarded Asia’s Leading Lifestyle Resort 2022, is also a good choice.